Taiwing/ft_nm/README.md

 ## Description

 ft\_nm lists the symbols of every objfile it is provided (a.out by default).
-It does this by reading the *.symtab* section of the binaries.
 A symbol can be a variable, a function or some arbitrary debugging information (like file names for example).

-It works by parsing the ELF header and looking for the *.symtab* and its associated *.strtab*.
-The *.symtab* section is an array of every symbol defined in the binary and the *.strtab* is where their names are stored.
+It works by parsing the ELF header and looking for the *.symtab* section and its associated *.strtab*.
+The *.symtab* is an array of every symbol in the binary and the *.strtab* is where their names are stored.

 ### Types